How does a pregnant woman know if her energy and nutrient intake is sufficient?

 Pregnant Women Often Do Not Meet the GWG Recommendations

 Here is the concerning reality.
-Statistics show that almost half of pregnant American women gain weight above the GWG recommendations.
-Only a third of pregnant women manage to stay within the recommendations.
+Statistics show that only a third of pregnant women manage to stay within the recommendations; in fact, almost half of pregnant American women gain weight above the GWG recommendations.

-When we look at the development of GWG over the last decades something else becomes clear.
-Extreme weight gains, either above or below the recommendation range, become more and more common.
+When we look at the trends in GWG over the last decades, something else becomes clear.
+Extreme weight gains, either above or below the recommendation range, have become increasingly common.

-The graph below shows that both excess weight gain over 40 pounds has become more common as well as low weight gain.
+The graph below shows that weight gain outside of the 16-40 pound range has become more frequent.

 The conclusion was that weight loss during pregnancy is not recommended.